Center for Biocrystallographic Research, Poznan

 old edition of the course.

-These pages were originally marked up in 1996 by
+These pages were originally marked up by

 Dr. Clare Sansom while on sabbatical from